24 Sep Scotland Whisky Distillery Map

 If you are looking to visit abbeys and castles, you might be interested in the Visit Scotland Explorer Pass, as one ticket will get you entry into over 70 Historic Scotland venues including the Dallas Dhu Distillery Museum.

-How To Use The Scotland Whisky Distillery Map
+How To Use The Scotland Whisky Distillery Maps

-The Scotland Whisky Distillery Map is compiled using Google My Maps.
+These Scotland Whisky Distillery Maps are compiled using Google My Maps.

 Google My Maps is brilliant for building up layers of destination points, and also allowing you to create additional layers for routes.
 Unfortunately, Google My Maps is horrible for integrating routes with Google Maps (it doesn’t make sense, but there is no way around it at this point).